Tanya Irwin Piano

 When I was 9 my parents enrolled me in a music academy for children.
 I attended 4 days a week for a total of 6 or 7 hours altogether.
 This was my favorite time of all.
 I couldn’t wait until the regular school day was over so I could go to music school.
 My most precious childhood memories are those of studying at the music conservatory.
 I still consider this to be the greatest gift of my life.
 Learning music remains the most fascinating educational experience I’ve had.

-The Russian style of teaching music is always enjoyable and extremely inspiring, whether it is taught to children or adults.
+The Russian style of teaching music is always enjoyable and inspiring, whether it is taught to children or adults.
 It is never boring, but always creative and imaginative.

 The musical material, such as music theory, is delivered to students with precise and clear expression of thoughts.
 The professional approach implies the concept of “wholeness”.
 This means that if a student studies the violin, they’re required to take a music theory, solfege, music appreciation, choir, as well as the piano, because music theory concepts are taught on the piano.
 It’s not possible to learn physics and chemistry without knowing math; in the same way, it’s not possible to learn a music instrument without knowing the music theory because it is the foundation of music education.